 We saw other examples of this during our Seeds of Resistance tour, where we did nature-connection workshops for groups engaged in land defense or anti-development struggles.
 In Peterborough at that time, students were organizing to prevent a wetland adjacent to the university from being developed into a privately-owned but university-partnered dormitory, something they saw as a step towards privatization.
-They wanted to connect the arguments around privatization to a defense of the wetland, but by spending time there, they developed ideas around unexpertness that could attack both universities and development at a much higher level.
+They wanted to connect the arguments around privatization to a defense of the wetland, but by spending time there, they develhealth in hard situations, but gives us practical ideas about how this can be done.
+These are the roots of a new practice.